Here are 5 Great Destination Countries for Expats to Retire After the Pandemic

 We hope that one fine day COVID-19 will be contained & eliminated and the world will recover from this devastating pandemic.
 However, we still have a long way to go before we can say that we are completely safe.
 The crisis period has made us stronger as we reinvented ourselves to a great extent to understand what matters most in our lives.
 On the positive side, the post-pandemic world will still have a lot to offer if you are planning to move or retire overseas as an expat.

-Places for expats to retire:
+Best places for expats to retire:

+Where is the best place to live after retirement in the world?
 To help you out, here is a list of the world’s top five places for expats to retire and settle down a hassle-free life after the pandemic and maybe even before the pandemic ends:

 Portugal is ranked third in the list of safest countries on earth.
 Apart from petty crimes like pickpocketing, you will hardly get to know about any violent crimes happening around on TV or any newspaper.
 The Portuguese government has focussed a lot on good infrastructure across the country, making it a favorite destination for expats.
 The biggest advantages of living or retiring in Portugal after the pandemic is its advanced healthcare standard and the low cost of living.
 The best part is its healthcare is up to international standard and it’s reasonably priced.
 There are also potential tax advantages associated with residing in Portugal.

 For decades, Mexico is praised by innumerable Americans at the best place to live on earth.
 This is a country that currently hosts about two million American retirees and expatriates.
 Easy access is the biggest advantage of living in this country.
 You’re able to reach the United States within a few hours.
-Mexico has a stable democratic government, and gradually it has evolved as an attractive destination for retired expats from all parts of the globe.
+Mexico has a stable democratic government, and gradually it has evolved as an attractive destination for retired expats from all parts of the world.

 Because of the dominant American tourists and expats, most of the Mexicans are familiar with English.
 This will make it easy for you to move around the country and explore its inherent beauty.
 The easy immigration processes make it a haven for expats looking for longer as well as shorter stays.
 You don’t have to get worked up or even bother to obtain formal residency status in Mexico.